FrontendXplorer/buttons/README.md

-# buttons
-🔘💥 Stylish Buttons Collection crafted using HTML & CSS
+# 🔘💥 Stylish Buttons Collection crafted using HTML & CSS

 Welcome to the "Buttons" repository!
 This project showcases a collection of stylish and versatile buttons created using HTML and CSS.
 Whether you're looking to enhance the user experience or add visual appeal to your web projects, this repository offers a variety of button designs suitable for various purposes.